kompanek/tansman/README.md

 # Tansman music practice scheduler tool

-An attempt at building an LP-based optimal scheduler for music practice.
+An attempt at building an LP-based optimal scheduler for music practice using Pulp.
+May also look at other tools for mixed-integer programming and the like (CyLP yaposib Pyomo).

 # Problem and Motivation